landro/jtcl-irule/NOTES.md

-Original JTcl source code was modified in order to support iRule operators like:
+Original JTcl source code was modified in order to support iRule operators:

+*iRule only operators

 - starts_with Tests if one string starts_with another string
 - ends_with Tests if one string ends with another string